cloudlinux/kuberdock-docker/docker/man/docker-daemon.8.md

   DNS search domains to use.

 **--exec-opt**=[]
-  Set exec driver options.
-See EXEC DRIVER OPTIONS.
+  Set runtime execution options.
+See RUNTIME EXECUTION OPTIONS.

 **--exec-root**=""
-  Path to use as the root of the Docker exec driver.
+  Path to use as the root of the Docker execution state files.
 Default is `/var/run/docker`.

 **--fixed-cidr**=""
   IPv4 subnet for fixed IPs (e.g., 10.20.0.0/16); this subnet must be nested in the bridge subnet (which is defined by \-b or \-\-bip)